-Take a 360 degree virtual reality tour of the Clai winery.
+Take a 360 degree virtual reality tour of the Zlatan Otok winery.
 This experience only works in certain browsers including Google Chrome.
 You can also experience the VR tour directly on Youtube.

 Nikola, talk a little bit about what happened to the wine industry during communism.

 During communism, when it was Yugoslavia, it was in the '90s and it was forbidden to be a private winery.
 My father was going about in the '80s, going to Hvar and asking, "I want to make my own wine," and they said, "If you say it one more time, you will go to prison."
 There were only cooperatives, but they were state cooperatives and they took wine from here, there, everywhere in the boats.
 They took it cheaply, of course.
 They then sell it around.